liblzma/TryHackMe-Logseq-Flashcard-Exporter/README.md

 ---

+## ✨ Features (in a nutshell)

+* Export questions from any TryHackMe room into Flashcards for note-taking tool Logseq
+* Works on any TryHackMe room (`/room/<slug>`).
+* One‑click copy to clipboard.
+* No external dependencies – pure vanilla JavaScript.

+---

 ## 📖 What is Logseq?

 [Logseq]([url](https://logseq.com/)) is a free and versatile open‑source knowledge‑base / note‑taking tool that uses plain‑text markdown.